batgranny/omd/README.md

 - Allthough it can be disabled it is important for concentrated listening to one artists album as they intended it to be listened.
 - Large collections can lead to distractions and also makes changing the medium unnecesary.

-## Accessibility for Manufacturers
-One of the unique features of this new format is its accessibility to manufacturers.
-Any individual or company can produce players and cartridges, promoting a community-driven approach to music distribution.

-This proposal combines elements from various traditional mediums with modern technology to create an innovative platform that values the collecting and sharing experience, while providing superior audio quality.

-## Hardware
-There will be a reference design in slvs Solvespace format for the cartridge that can be used as template and a simple portable MSD comapct palyer based on an ESP audio dev kit.

 ## License

-23/10/2024 11:04
-MSD a proposal for a open music distribution system by Thomas Herrmann is marked with CC0 1.0 Universal